 Ingredients

-• ¼ c. honey
+- ¼ c. honey

-• ¾ c. cornstarch
+- ¾ c. cornstarch

-• 1-2 T. vegetable oil (optional)
+- 1-2 T. vegetable oil (optional)

 Directions

-1. To start making your honey slime, you will heat the honey in the microwave for 30-45 seconds.
+- To start making your honey slime, you will heat the honey in the microwave for 30-45 seconds.
 CAUTION: IT WILL BE VERY HOT!

-2. After removing, add the cornstarch 2 Tablespoons at a time, until completely incorporated into the honey.
+- After removing, add the cornstarch 2 Tablespoons at a time, until completely incorporated into the honey.

-3. Then start kneading the cornstarch in once the mixture gets too thick to stir.
+- Then start kneading the cornstarch in once the mixture gets too thick to stir.

-5. Have Fun!
+- Have Fun!

-DIY Rosh Hashanah Cards
+DIY Cards for Rosh Hashanah for Kids

 Send your family, friends, and neighbors the sweetest, homemade new years cards, made exclusively by your kiddo!
 Use card stock or a section of construction paper for the card.
-Next, cut an apple in half from top to bottom and that use it as a stamp!
+Next, cut an apple in half from top to bottom and use it as a stamp!
 Dip the flesh side of the apple in washable, non-toxic paint.
 Then press it onto paper and ta-da!
 The customary greeting for Rosh Hashanah is “L’shana tova” meaning “for a good year,” so be sure to add this to your card.

 DIY Challah Cover

-When challah is placed on the table for Shabbat or a special holiday like Rosh Hashanah, it is covered in a decorative cloth.
-This is because there is an order, or a hierarchy, to the blessings being said.
-The first blessing is said over the candles as they are lit, the next blessing is over the wine, and the very last blessing is over the challah.
-Well, we feel a little bad for the challah since it was last to receive our attention.
+Well, we feel a little bad for the challah since it was the last to receive our attention.
 After all, challah IS lovely and delicious!
 So we place a beautiful cover or “veil” over it, and when it’s time to say the hamotzi (blessing over bread), the challah is unveiled and everyone typically gasps and smiles.
 Kids and family members can make a cover for the special round challah.
 All you need is a piece of cloth large enough to cover the challah.
-Beyond that, you can use markers, paint, tye dye, bedazzle… possibilities are endless!
+Beyond that, you can use markers, paint, tye dye, bedazzle….
+The possibilities are endless!
 Have fun!

 Jewish High Holiday Songs